ubccalp/energy-explorer/README.md

 Note: some of this information may be outdated.

+# !! master is NOT up to date, the most recent website is on the redesign branch #

-Community Energy Explorer (old website) - http://energyexplorer.ca/ Community Energy Explorer (new temp. website) - https://communityenergyexplorer.herokuapp.com/
+Community Energy Explorer (old website) - http://latest.energyexplorer.ca/ Community Energy Explorer (new temp. website) - https://communityenergyexplorer.herokuapp.com/

 ### Technologies Used: ###